MicrosoftDocs/dynamics365-guidance/guidance/business-processes/design-to-retire-define-product-catalog-strategy-overview.md

 ﻿---
-title: Define product catalog and strategy overview
+title: Categorize, segment, and merchandise products and services through Dynamics 365
 description: Learn how you can use Dynamics 365 products to support your organization's business processes to capture a strategy for the products that you want to sell. ms.date: 11/24/2023 ms.topic: conceptual